-China invented noodles over 4000 years ago, and when I met the Zhao family in Dali, in China’s Yunnan province, I was in noodle heaven!
-They’ve been making rice noodles for four generations, but what makes theirs so unique is that they use a mixture of jasmine rice and white glutinous rice, giving the noodles a wonderful ‘al dente’ texture.
+China invented noodles more than 4000 years ago, and when I met the Zhao family in Dali, in China’s Yunnan province, I was in noodle heaven!
+They’ve been making rice noodles for four generations, but what makes theirs unique is that they use a mixture of jasmine rice and white glutinous rice, giving the noodles a wonderful ‘al dente’ texture.

 This simple recipe for two combines many wonderful flavours and textures, making it a delicious and light meal for any day of the week.